 A: Homeward Bound is the Addison County Humane Society.
-We adopted the name Homeward Bound during our 2012 Capital Campaign.
-We are a private non-profit organization serving Addison County Vermont.
-Although we interact and when appropriate work with other Humane Societies including national ones, we are not a branch of them or governed by them, etc. While the shelter is licensed by the Vermont Agency of Agriculture, we are not a government agency.
+We are a private non-profit organization serving Addison County, Vermont.
+Although we interact and when appropriate work with other humane societies including national ones, we are not a branch of them or governed by them, etc.

 Q: Where does Homeward Bound get the funds to operate?

 A: We rely on donations, fees for services, and fund raising activities to bring in the income to run the shelter 365 days a year and to provide the programs for animals and people that fulfill our mission.

 Q: Does the Government provide funds for Homeward Bound?

 A: We do not receive any federal or state funds.
 We do receive some funding from local towns either to provide contracted services or as a charitable contribution.

 Q: What do I do if I want to become a volunteer?

 A: Please click here for complete information and details on the volunteer program and how to get involved.